-- 601.5 A3 Examples of services, whether manual or automated, that might be regarded as routine or mechanical include: - Preparing payroll calculations or reports based on clientoriginated data for approval and payment by the client. - Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification. - Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values. - Posting transactions coded by the client to the general ledger. - Posting client-approved entries to the trial balance. - Preparing financial statements based on information in the client-approved trial balance and preparing related notes based on client-approved records.
+- Examples of services, whether manual or automated, that might be regarded as routine or mechanical include: - Preparing payroll calculations or reports based on clientoriginated data for approval and payment by the client. - Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification. - Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values. - Posting transactions coded by the client to the general ledger. - Posting client-approved entries to the trial balance. - Preparing financial statements based on information in the client-approved trial balance and preparing related notes based on client-approved records.

-The firm or a network firm may provide such services to audit clients that are not public interest entities provided that the firm or network firm complies with the requirements of paragraph R400.21 to ensure that it does not assume a management responsibility in connection with the [Extant paragraph 601.5 A3 will be renumbered to 601.5 A4]
+The firm or a network firm may provide such services to audit clients that are not public interest entities provided that the firm or network firm complies with the requirements of paragraph R400.21 to ensure that it does not assume a management responsibility in connection with the service and with the requirement in paragraph R601.5 (b).

+[Extant paragraph 601.5 A3 will be renumbered to 601.5 A4]